ajoslin103/knex-mysqlssh-dialect/README.md

 I provisioned a minimal DigitalOcean Ubuntu droplet, which will maintain it's originally provisioned IP address until it's decommissioned to use as my Jump server.

-I had used mysql-ssh to test the concept, so I used it again to create a thoroughly-untested, assumed-to-be-buggy, Knex MysqlSSH Dialect.
+Enabling me to use that jump server to forward the port on the remote database server to my dynamic Heroku IP address, from the static IP address that the database server requires.

 ## Installation

-Clone this project into a folder accessible to your project
+npm i ajoslin103/knex-mysqlssh-dialect

-Define your database config in two parts: the ssh config for your Jump server; and, the dbms config for your Database connection.
+Embed a tunnelConfig object within your Knex connection object, see below for description

-Require the dialect and reference it as 'client' in your configuration
+Require the dialect and reference it as the 'client' field in your connection configuration

-Pass the config to Knex, and Knex will see that the client is of type Client and use the supplied dialect.
+By passing the dialect to Knex it is used as a Client, rather than as the name of a knex-supplied dialect to be located

 ## Example